Encouraging relaxation and healing

 You can stop the session at any time if you feel uncomfortable or concerned.
 It’s your treatment, to be experienced your way.

 Our massage therapists are qualified in either oncology or aromatherapy massage, and have completed training, provided by NHS staff, in the cancer patient pathway.

 They are fully insured and give their time for free.
-Donations are used to cover essential items such as oils and lotions, continuing professional development of our volunteers, parking costs and to pay our one essential part-time member of staff.
+Donations are used to cover essential items such as oils and lotions, continuing professional development of our volunteers, parking costs and to pay our essential part-time staff.

 Two FREE Complementary Treatments, then a donation of your choice, for those with cancer or within 6 months of treatment, in Berkshire.